King Kong (comics): Other appearances

 Outside of these major comic book companies, King Kong was featured in various smaller publications as well.
 In 1933, an adaptation of the original film was published in Spain in the magazine Bowling by Josep Alloza.
-That same year an adaptation appeared in issues #320-#336 of Rin-tin-tin by Marco Publishing by Casals and Arlet.
-King Kong was also featured in a Japanese comic in 1947 that was illustrated by Osamu Tezuka and published under the "Red Book" banner by Fuji Shobo.
+That same year an adaptation appeared in issues #320-336 of Rin-tin-tin by Marco Publishing by Casals and Arlet.
 In 1951, in the free comic The Adventures of the FBI #57 (Rollán Publishing), an adaptation of The Son of Kong, called The Son of King Kong, was done by M. Gonzalez and L. Bermejo.
-Kong's son encountered the masked Mexican hero El Santo in issue #43 of the comic El Santo: The Man in the Silver Mask (Vol 2) by Ediciones José G. Cruz in the 1960s. and in #669 in 1973.
+Kong's son encountered the masked Mexican hero El Santo in issue #43 of the comic El Santo: The Man in the Silver Mask (Vol. 2) by Ediciones José G. Cruz in the 1960s and in #669 in 1973.
 He also appeared in short promotional comic strips promoting the King Kong banana- and toffee-flavored ice pops manufactured by Wall's in England in 1977/78.
 He was featured in a spoof story in issue #106 of Mad House from Archie Comics in 1977.
 He was featured in issue #41 of the Elvifrance comic series Green Series (Serie Verte) in an issue titled The Secret of King Kong.
-He was also featured in issue #6 of the Italian comic series Erotic Comic Selections, and appeared in issue #215 and #607 of the New Tintin (Nouveau Tintin) comic in 1979 and 1987 respectively.
+He was also featured in issue #6 of the Italian comic series Erotic Comic Selections, and in a one shot comic published by Komik Trijaya from Malaysia in 1978.
+He also appeared in issue #215 and #607 of the New Tintin (Nouveau Tintin) comic in 1979 and 1987 respectively.
 A comic strip adaptation of the original film appeared in issue #887 of the French magazine Pif gadget in 1986.
-In Japan, a pair of Manga adaptations of the 1976 remake were published.
-The first in the October and November 1976 issues of the boys magazine Monthly Shōnen Magazine, while the second was published in the December 1976 issue of Separate Volume TV Land by Daiji Ippune.
-In 1996, both the 1933 film and King Kong vs Godzilla were briefly featured in the hardcover manga about Eiji Tsuburaya's life called Eiji Tsuburaya: The Film Director Who Made Ultraman (円谷英二 : ウルトラマンをつくった映画監督).
-This book was published by Shogakukan.
+Kong appeared in issue #487 of the Argentine comic book Lúpin.
 Avatar Press featured King Kong as a metaphor for Willis O'Brien in Cinema Purgatorio #4.
-In 1948 (from February to July), Edmond-François Calvo illustrated a King Kong comic strip in France that ran 13 issues.
-However, this King Kong was just a regular-sized gorilla.
+In 1948 (from February to July), Edmond-François Calvo illustrated a King Kong comic strip in France that ran 13 issues, but this King Kong was just a regular-sized gorilla.
 In 1954, King Kong makes a brief cameo in the story "The Monster Maker" from Baffling Mysteries #15.
-Outside of these cameos and one-shot appearances, King Kong has been spoofed and has influenced other giant apes in comics for many years.